nmarshall23/necromancers-fortnight/Notes.md

 ##1.
 Subsistence Farming

 Tasks:
- 1. Collect seeds
+ 1. Build Shelter, while Mobs do not spawn on the surface, it is nice to have a roof over your head.
+ 2. Collect seeds, how?
- 2. Make a simple farm
+ 3. Make a simple farm, make a Ceramic Bucket.
- 3. Craft a chopping block to split logs into planks.
+ 4. Craft a chopping block to split logs into planks.
- 4. Build a kitchen? maybe repair and find the parts.
+ 5. Build a kitchen? maybe repair and find the parts.
  5. Tinker's crafting station, etc.
  6. Hemp Farm for creating a Windmill